labgem/microscope-user-doc/docs/content/search/exportForm.rst

 .. image:: img/download_extract_ncrna.png

-Extract the ncDNA sequences from a genome.
+This part allows to extract the ncDNA sequences from a sequence.
 Indicate a minimal length and include, if necessary, the RNAs.
+Click **Extract** to retrieve the data.

 Extract a sequence fragment
 ===========================